caf-expert/CAF-Hackathon-Advanced/challenges/challenge1.md

 ![CAF Hackathon Header](/media/caf-hackathon-header.png)

-In this challenge we want to talk about the landing zone and the first two CAF modules.

 ## Challenge 1

 Contoso wants to have a better understanding about the structure in an enterprise scale landing zone. the decided to use one of the reference implementations in the documentation.